Iraqi Revolt: Situation within Karbala

-A key part of the revolt took place in Karbala, with families from all backgrounds fighting together, such as the Al-Awad and the Koumouna family.
-All of them united by a proclamation sent out to stand together and fight for their rights for an independent nation.
-Those united with the Al-Awad and Koumouna families fought to instate Islamic rule within the nation.
-In addition to the families fighting, the Shi’ite tribes influenced the people to keep fighting against the British rule.
-Both fought ruthlessly and showed great strength against the British which became the most violent opposition that they had encountered.
-The Al-Awad family was referred to a lot by Miss Bell in her letters, such as the letters from Baghdad.
-Karbala was a carnage, and many families were shipped to prison camps on different islands.
+A key part of the revolt took place in Karbala, with families from all segments of society fighting together, such as the Al-Awad and the Koumouna families.
+All of them were united by a proclamation to stand together and fight for their right to an independent nation.
+The faction led by the Al-Awad and Koumouna families fought to establish Islamic rule throughout Iraq.
+In addition to the families fighting, the Shi'ite tribes encouraged the people to keep resisting British rule.
+Both factions fought ruthlessly and fought the British effectively.
+This was the strongest resistance the British had encountered.
+The Al-Awad family was often mentioned by Gertrude Bell in her letters, such as those sent from Baghdad.
+There was great carnage in Karbala, and many families were sent to prison camps on various islands.
 Some returned, but many did not survive.
 Women and their children were alone; their men were missing, some ran away to seek refuge, and many gathered in their houses, so if they died, they all died at once.
-Some families and militiamen agreed with the British that they would give them land and beautiful houses if they fought with the British.
+Some families and militiamen agreed with the British that they would be rewarded with land and beautiful houses if they fought on the British side.